NIcolasp14/GML/Lec2/Notes_Lec2.md

 * Apply the model:
 ▪ Given a new node/link/graph, obtain its features and make a prediction

-## Graph Node Featuress
+## Graph Node Features
 Using effective features over graphs is the key to achieving good model performance

 Goal: Make predictions for a set of objects
 Design choices:
- Features: d-dimensional vectors
+* Features: d-dimensional vectors
- Objects: Nodes, edges, sets of nodes,
+* Objects: Nodes, edges, sets of nodes,
 entire graphs
- Objective function:
+* Objective function:
 What task are we aiming to solve?

 ## ML in Graphs